znly/rules_go/go/modes.rst

 the binary rule.
 The compiled libraries are distinct and multiple modes can be built in a single pass, but are shared between leaves building in the same mode.

-Currently only static_ and pure_ can be specified as attributes.
+Currently only static_, pure_, goos_ and goarch_ can be specified as attributes.
 Both of these can take one of the values "on", "off" or "auto", and "auto" is the default.

 +--------------+-------------------------------------------------------------------------+